alsra/MY498-Capstone-Project/README.md

 ## Repository Structure

-- `data/`: Contains datasets used for the empirical investigation.
+- `data/`: Contains datasets used for the quantitative investigation.
 - `scripts/`: Includes data processing and analysis scripts.
 - `figures/`: Visualizations and figures generated from the analysis.